 Mr. Long nodded.
 “Okay, we'll get it for you after class.
 Until then, get dressed and line up.”

-Daniel turned away from the man, leaving to the locker room to change into his gym clothes.
+Daniel turned away from the man and left to the locker room to change for class.

 There were still a bunch of students in there, Kaiden and Joe included.
 Usually they didn’t notice or pay attention to Daniel in gym class, because Morrison wasn’t around to start anything.
-He had a different class for gym because of his eye.
+He was exempt because of his eye.

-That would probably change now, though, since Kaiden had taken a liking to messing with Daniel about being a “fag”.
+That would probably change now, though, since Kaiden had taken a liking to messing with Daniel about being a “fag”, though it wasn't even him holding another boy's hand.

 Dressing for class, Daniel took off his shirt and pants to slip on his shorts and other t shirt.
-He could feel a set of eyes on him, but didn’t do anything and just got changed.
+He could feel eyes on him and glanced up, where he caught Joe averting his gaze.
+He fixed his shirt and turned, leaving the locker room to go back into the gym for a scrimmage.

-Once school was finished without any incidents, Laura met Daniel outside, following the teen while he went out to look for Arty.
+Once school finished without any other incidents, Laura met Daniel outside, following the teen while he went out to look for Arty.

 “Did you make it?” she asked, walking beside him on the front steps.
 Daniel nodded, looking at the parked parents.